geshan/geshan.github.com/posts/2020-11-14-nodejs-for-php-developers.md

 - NodeJs
 - PHP
 cover: "/images/nodejs-for-php-developers/01nodejs-for-php-developers.jpg"
-pagetitle: "Node.js for PHP developers: 5 must-know practical aspects with code examples"
+pagetitle: 'Node.js for PHP developers: 5 must-know practical aspects with code examples'
 description: There are some important pragmatic aspects about Node.js which are ultra helpful for PHP developers.
 This 3000+ words guide lists 5 dominant ones with code examples.
 keywords: node js for php, node js for php developers, nodejs for php, node.js for php, node js vs php, nodejs php, node.js vs php, php vs node js

 ---
 While the popularity of Node.js is [increasing](https://trends.google.com/trends/explore?date=2019-11-12%202020-11-12&q=%2Fm%2F060kv,%2Fm%2F0bbxf89), PHP’s traction is going [down](https://ibb.co/4fZN8n8).
 With that context, this post is going to elaborate on 5 must-know practical aspects of using Node.js for PHP developers.
 These will be things no-one talks or writes about, time to get going.